Ainges/BA/README.md

 6. Click on the upload button (top right) > `Upload file`.
 7. Choose and upload all images from `./integration/config/minio`.

+However, this is only necessary once.
+By using volumes, the configuration survives a deletion of the container.

 ## Usage
 The 5minds Portal is available at: `http://localhost:8082`.